-Although impacts on the Special Landscape Qualities, landscape character and perceptual qualities of the National Park would not be addressed by the option 1, any effects would be addressed by section 4.2 Landscape integration and Special Landscape Qualities of the draft Strategy.
+Although impacts on the Special Landscape Qualities, landscape character and perceptual qualities of the National Park would not be addressed by the option 1, any effects would be addressed by the Landscape integration and Special Landscape Qualities section of the Strategy.
 As highlighted above, impacts on Gardens and Designed Landscapes (national and local) would also need to be addressed at the application stage through compliance with UKFS.
 No Significant Effects on Landscape are predicted from option 1 as a result.

 As highlighted above, option 1 doesn't steer proposals away from designated sites classified for their geodiversity interest and this approach also doesn't address impacts on non-SSSI GCR sites and peatland outwith designated sites.
-However, impacts on designated sites are addressed by section 5.3.1 of the Strategy and impacts on peatland and non-SSSI GCR sites would be addressed by sections 5.3.9 Water and Soil Management, 5.3.5 Peatland, and 5.3.2 Geological Conservation Review Sites of the draft Strategy.
+However, impacts on designated sites are addressed by Designated Sites section of the Strategy and impacts on peatland and non-SSSI GCR sites would be addressed by the Water and Soil Management, Peatland, and Geological Conservation Review Sites of the Strategy.
 No Significant Effects on Soil & Geology are predicted as a result of option 1.

-Major Positive impacts on Climate and Air Quality are predicted from this option as expanding woodland cover will help to reduce greenhouse gas emissions through increased CO2 sequestration and proposals will be directed away from carbon rich soils as a result of the Peatland guidance in section 5.3.5 of the Strategy.
+Major Positive impacts on Climate and Air Quality are predicted from this option as expanding woodland cover will help to reduce greenhouse gas emissions through increased CO2 sequestration and proposals will be directed away from carbon rich soils as a result of the Peatland guidance in the Strategy.
 Woodland creation will also help to improve Air Quality through the removal of pollutants from the air by trees, particularly where woodland expansion takes place in or around settlements and along transport corridors.